Dear Friends, dear Colleagues, dear Professionals, dear Readers and Subscribers

 - and ... well, we shall see, please read on.

-So, we are currently in the process of collecting papers for:
+We are also currently in the process of collecting papers for:

 I would like to invite female clinicians - worldwide - to submit their articles on love.
 It is a broad topic and could comprise: 1) How you work with love in therapy; 2) Whether you have encountered clients falling in love with you and vice versa and how you managed this; 3) What theories influence your perspective of love; 4) Gender differences: do male clients express love differently from female clients?
 5) How is love viewed in your culture or society, and how does this impact on your therapy sessions?
 Your article can be up to 5,000 words long and must be written in English.
 Please read the Guidelines for articles under the "Authors" tab above.
 The provisional deadline is March 2022.
 Please contact her here.

-A Special Issue on 'Working with Refugees' - and especially, as psychotherapists, supporting the people working with refugees.
-Hopefully this will be published soon, with Enver Cesko as Guest Editor: please contact him here.
+A Special Issue on 'Working with Refugees' - and especially, on psychotherapists, supporting the people working with refugees.
+Hopefully this will be published soon, with Enver Cesko as Guest Editor: please get in touch with him here.

-A possible Special Issue on 'Transgenerational Trauma' - hopefully to be published with Steve Olween as Guest Editor: please contact him here.
+A possible Special Issue on 'Transgenerational Trauma' - hopefully to be published with Steve Olween as Guest Editor: don't hesitate to get in touch with him here.